The Vision

 Real situations are complicated.
 A policy can be both well-intentioned and harmful.
 "True" and "false" are often not enough to capture what's actually going on.
 Nuance is where most fact-checking fails.

 Not everything requires your immediate reaction.
 Most things don't.
-The outrage cycle works by making everything feel urgent so you stay engaged, share things, argue in comment sections, and come back tomorrow for more.
+The outrage cycle works by making everything feel urgent so you will stay engaged, share things, argue in comment sections, and come back tomorrow for more.
 The energy that could go into building something real gets burned up in arguments that change nothing.

 Try this: Pick one issue you've spent emotional energy on online this month.
-Ask yourself honestly — did any of that energy produce a real world result?
+Ask yourself honestly.
+Did any of that energy produce a real world result?
 If not, what would have?